 Do's and don'ts of cloth face masks

-But a face mask that's handled the wrong way minimizes its effectiveness.
-Follow these do's and don'ts to avoid spreading and catching the coronavirus while wearing a cloth face mask.
+A face mask that's handled the wrong way minimizes its effectiveness.
+Follow these do's and don'ts to avoid spreading and catching germs while wearing a cloth face mask.

 DON'T: Wear your mask below your nose or under your chin.

 DO: Wear your mask so it fully covers your mouth and nose and fits snugly against the sides of your face.

 DON'T: Touch your mask while wearing it.
 If you do, wash your hands immediately.

 DO: Wash your hands before putting your mask on and after you remove it.
 Handle your mask only by the ear loops or ties.